-Rating Explanation and key indicators (if available)
+Type of sustainability Rating ^a Explanation and key indicators (if available)

 Financial

 Economic

 Environmental

-Social/Political
+Social/political

-• Somewhat Unlike ly, 3= Somewhat Likely, 4=Very Likely, NOP=No Opinion Possible
+a.
+Scale: 1 = unlikely, 2 = somewhat unlikely, 3 = somewhat likely, 4 = very likely, NOP = no opinion possible.

 8. Emerging Conclusions

 Reflecting upon your entries for questions 2 to 7, what were the main mechanisms and factors through which the GEF's interventions succeeded in supporting a transformational change?
 Identify and explain below, as applicable: